MAD9137/f2024/docs/modules/week10/ui-from-code.md

 newTextField.isSecureTextEntry = false
 ```

-When the application is run there will be a textField vertically centred in the view.
+When the application is run there will be a textField vertically centered in the view.

 ## Create a UIImageView in code